cortexproject/cortex/docs/api/_index.md

 GET|POST /shutdown
 ```

-Triggers an ingester shutdown procedure.
-The performed shutdown is similar to when the `SIGINT` / `SIGTERM` signal is sent to the process, except that when the shutdown endpoint is called **the process will not terminate automatically**; the operator (or any automation) is expected to terminate the process with a `SIGINT` / `SIGTERM` signal after the shutdown endpoint returns.
+Flushes in-memory time series data from ingester to the long-term storage, and shuts down the ingester service.
+Notice that the other Cortex services are still running, and the operator (or any automation) is expected to terminate the process with a `SIGINT` / `SIGTERM` signal after the shutdown endpoint returns.
+In the meantime, `/ready` will not return 200.

 _This API endpoint is usually used by scale down automations._